The Vault website is being redesigned to help you find what you are looking for more effectively.

 Using the identity system allows for Vault to make sure that entities aren’t counted more than once.
 Once you determine the identity and authentication method to be used for each, human, application, platform, and CI/CD pipeline, upon authentication for the first time in a billing period, Vault instantiates a unique entity.
 For example, say you have an application “AppX” that needs to get a secret from Vault using the AppRole method.
 Since AppX has an associated entity within Vault with associated policies, Vault knows every time that AppX is authenticating and authorizing, so AppX is only counted once.

-If you chose to use the Token Auth Method without an identity to avoid driving up client count, always assign each token to a role and entity alias.
+If you chose to use the Token Auth Method without an identity, always assign each token to a role and entity alias.
 HashiCorp recommends creating a Token Role first, with allowable entity aliases and issuing your token with the appropriate role and entity alias name.
 This is the name that will uniquely identify the client, no matter how many tokens are issued.
 See more on entity alias below.